Finance and Business Economics

 Behavioral Finance suggests that investors can and often do make investment decisions based less upon rational, elaborate modeling techniques and often on heuristics (short cuts) and biases.
 Behavioral Finance therefore seeks to understand the psychological roots of decision making in order to explain financial and investment anomalies, investor behavior, and asset prices.

 FNBU 4459.
-Advanced Topics in Value Investing.
+Applied Value Investing.
 (3 Credits)

 Students will study a variety of advanced topics which build on the principles outlined in Introduction to Value Investing and Behavioral Finance.
-The class will study real-world situations in the current market environment, employ multiple valuation frameworks and improve students' ability to make informed decisions.
-Among other topics, the class will study business strategy, Mario Gabelli’s Private Market Value with a Catalyst, capital allocation principles, distressed investing and merger arbitrage.
+The class will study real-world situations in the current market environment, employ multiple valuation frameworks, and improve students' ability to make informed decisions.
+Among other topics, the class will study business strategy, Mario Gabelli’s Private Market Value with a Catalyst, capital allocation principles, distressed investing, and merger arbitrage.

 Prerequisite: FNBU 4457.